dylandjian/SuperGo/README.md

 # CURRENTLY DOING

+* Weird bug somewhere in the code, stuck on a certain level of improvements
 * Optimizations
 * MCTS
   * Improving the multithreading of the search by making it work when the BATCH_SIZE_EVAL is > than the number of threads used during the MCTS